ADA-Markets/FetcherBot/README.md

-# Midnight Fetcher Bot
+# Fetcher Bot

+**The evolution of [Midnight Fetcher Bot](https://github.com/ADA-Markets/midnight-fetcher-bot) - now supporting multiple mining projects!**

 APPLICATION BROUGHT TO YOU BY PADDY https://x.com/PoolShamrock AND PAUL https://x.com/cwpaulm

-Windows-based NextJS application for user-friendly Midnight mining.
-Generate wallets, manage 1+X addresses, and mine with an intuitive web interface.
+A multi-project mining platform that supports any project following a similar mining process to the Midnight Scavenger Mine (pulling challenges from an API, finding solutions, and submitting them).
+Built with NextJS and runs on both Windows and Linux.

+**Supported Projects:**
+- **Defensio** - DFO token mining
+- More projects coming soon!

-When the app starts, it can keep around 10 minutes for things to fully get going.
-As the registration of addresses can take quite some time as they are registering in the API that has rate limiting, luckily this is a one time thing.
+When the app starts, it can take 5 - 10 minutes for things to fully get going the first time as the script instalkls all prerequisites.
+Address registration can take some time due to API rate limiting, but this is a one-time thing per project.

-This app is very much in early stages and bugs will appear!

-Also note this was built very quickly and possibly has many bugs.

-WE TAKE ZEROOO RESPONSIBILITY FOR THIS SO USE IT AT YOUR OWN RISK.
+This software was built at the community's request to help simplify API mining and make it accessible to anyone who wants to get involved.
+It is released as-is.
+Use at your own risk and do your own due diligence on any projects you choose to mine - the authors take no responsibility for any issues that may arise.

 ## Features

+- 🔄 **Multi-Project Support** - Switch between different mining projects easily
 - 🔐 **Easy Wallet Creation** - Generate 24-word seed phrase with one click
-- 💼 **200 Mining Addresses** - Auto-generate and register addresses
+- 💼 **200 Mining Addresses** - Auto-generate and register addresses per project
 - 🖥️ **User-Friendly UI** - Modern web interface with real-time updates
 - ⚡ **Native Performance** - Rust-based hashing for maximum speed
-- 🪟 **Windows Optimized** - One-click setup script for Windows
+- 🪟 **Cross-Platform** - Works on Windows and Linux
 - 📊 **Live Dashboard** - Real-time mining statistics and solution tracking
+- 📦 **Consolidation** - Consolidate rewards from multiple addresses

 ## Development Fee

-This software includes a small development fee to support ongoing maintenance and improvements, If you dont like that remove it:
+This software includes a small development fee to support ongoing maintenance and improvements.
-- **1 solution per 17 user solutions** is mined for the developers
+- **1 in every 15 solutions** (~6.67%) is mined for the developers
 - This is **not a fee on your rewards** - you keep all your mined solutions
-- The miner simply finds one additional solution for a developer address after every 10 solutions for your addresses
 - Completely transparent - dev fee solutions are clearly logged and marked separately
-- Can be disabled by setting `DEV_FEE_ENABLED=false` in your `.env` file
+- Can be disabled in the Settings tab of the mining dashboard

 ## Quick Start